alphagov/govuk-developer-docs/source/manual/howto-manually-remove-assets.html.md

     1. Log into the [GCP console](https://console.cloud.google.com/)
     1. Go to the GOVUK Production project under the DIGITAL.CABINET-OFFICE.GOV.UK organisation
     1. Select Storage -> Browser, manually delete the asset in the govuk-production-mirror bucket

-> **Note**
->
-> You might need to look at the timestamps or other information to figure
-> out which records to delete if two assets share the same filename.
->
-> HM Courts & Tribunals Service (HMCTS) occasionally request this through Zendesk.

 [whitehall-rake-delete-and-remove-from-s3]: https://deploy.blue.production.govuk.digital/job/run-rake-task/parambuild/?TARGET_APPLICATION=asset-manager&MACHINE_CLASS=backend&RAKE_TASK=assets:delete_and_remove_from_s3[]
 [rake-delete-and-remove-from-s3]: https://deploy.blue.production.govuk.digital/job/run-rake-task/parambuild/?TARGET_APPLICATION=asset-manager&MACHINE_CLASS=backend&RAKE_TASK=assets:whitehall_delete_and_remove_from_s3[]